rsharp2021/FleetCommandBot/README.md

 # FleetCommandBot
 Shitty bot for Star Trek Fleet Command

 This is a prototype.
-Don't expect it to work flawlessly.
+Expect it to barely work

 Capabilities:
 - Collect base resources